How to create a custom cursor Hover animation in WordPress Elementor with GSAP and glass blur effect

 body {

-cursor: none; } /* Versteckt den Standard-Cursor */
+cursor: none; } /* hides the standard cursor */

 2. Show different texts on different containers: